shinken-solutions/shinken/doc/source/02_gettingstarted/installations/shinken-installation.rst

 * `Python`_ 2.7 is required for developers to run the test suite, shinken/test/
 * `python-cherrypy3`_ (recommanded) enhanceddaemons communications, especially in HTTPS mode
+* `Monitoring Plugins`_ (recommended) provides a set of plugins to monitor host (Shinken use check_icmp on default install).
+  Monitoring plugins are available on most linux distribution (nagios-plugins package)

 .. _gettingstarted/installations/shinken-installation#gnu_linux_unix: